-Where to Stay in Quebec City: Best Areas & Hotels
+Where to Stay in Quebec City: Best Areas & Hotels, 2019

-Quebec City's main attractions and historic sites are concentrated in Old Quebec City, also referred to as the old town.
+The best place to stay in Quebec City is in Old Quebec City, also referred to as old town, near the main attractions and historic sites.
 This area is easily explored on foot, and a funicular makes the trip from the lower to the upper neighborhood much easier.
-The Vieux Port/Montcalm (Old Port) neighborhood on the northern edge of the city center is a more relaxed area, ideal for people-watching and strolling from shop to shop, and the Haute-Ville neighborhood on the southern side is a lovely theater district with several museums, boutiques, and sights.
+The Vieux Port/Montcalm (Old Port) neighborhood on the northern edge of the city center is a more relaxed area, ideal for people-watching and strolling from shop to shop and has some great family hotels, while the Haute-Ville neighborhood on the southern side is a lovely theater district with several museums, boutiques, and sights.

 Where to Stay for Luxury